DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-active-directory-domain-name-services-setup-and-account-creation-cmd-commands.md

 <br>
 <br>

-1. Click on "Promote this server to a domain controller"
+1. Click "Promote this server to a domain controller"

 <br>
 <br>

 ![](/assets/blog/dns-server-setup-1.png)

 <br>
 <br>

-2. Toggle "Add a new forest" because this a new environment setup so that means we don't have any existing domains or forest.
+2. Toggle 'Add a new forest' because this is a new environment setup, meaning we don't have any existing domains or forests.

 <br>
 <br>